jennybc/happy-git-with-r/21_usage-existing-project-github-first.Rmd

 Refresh.

-You should see all the project files you commited there.
+You should see all the project files you committed there.

 If you click on "commits," you should see one with the message "init".